CodeFreezr/gobyes/README.md

 Over 20 well documented code examples, with an extra section for the euler.

 ### 9. mmcgrana.gobyexample
 The mother of all gobyes.
-Perfectly edited and made with a lot of passion for the details.
+65 pieces perfectly edited and made with a lot of passion for the details.
 https://gobyexample.com/

 ### 10. SimonWaldherr.golang-examples